Pap0m/Flotilla/README.md

 # Flotilla
-A safe, cross-platform blockchain simulation built in Go.
+A safe, cross-platform blockchain simulation built in C++.
 Uses Raft for consensus and gRPC for high-performance node communication.